TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 Foam for Gollum is a fork of [Foam](https://github.com/foambubble/foam/), which adds support for Gollum-style wikilinks: `[[Alias|Page Name]]`.

-You need to enable Gollum-style wikilinks with the following setting in Visual Studio Code:
+These are the options and their defaults:

 ```
-"foam.wikilinks.order": "alias-first"
+"foam.wikilinks.syntax": "gollum",
+"foam.wikilinks.case-insensitive": true
 ```

-It's best to add the above setting to workspace settings in the case you have multiple repositories using a mix of `alias-first` and `alias-last` notations.
+It's best to add the above setting to workspace settings in the case you have multiple repositories with different notations.

 Please refer to [Foam documentation](https://github.com/foambubble/foam/) for the full description of features.